Southlake Counseling - Mental Health Counseling & Psychologist/Therapist located in Davidson, NC & Charlotte, NC

 What are the warning signs of an eating disorder?

-The warning signs of eating disorders vary between patients and depend on the type of eating disorder.
+The warning signs of eating disorders vary between clients and depend on the type of eating disorder.
 For example, common warning signs of anorexia include:

 - Extreme weight loss

 - Preoccupation with food and calories

 - Restricted eating, like refusing entire categories of food

 - Always cold